shoelace-style/shoelace/docs/pages/getting-started/customizing.md

 - Customizations can be made to components with explicit selectors, such as `::part(icon)`, rather than implicit selectors, such as `.button > div > span + .icon`, that are much more fragile.

 - The internal structure of a component will likely change as it evolves.
-By exposing component parts through an API, the internals can be reworked without fear of breaking customizations as long as its parts remain intact.
+By exposing CSS parts through an API, the internals can be reworked without fear of breaking customizations as long as its parts remain intact.

 - It encourages us to think more about how components are designed and how customizations should be allowed before users can take advantage of them.
 Once we opt a part into the component's API, it's guaranteed to be supported and can't be removed until a major version of the library is released.